ScottG489/scottg489.github.io/src/content/posts/google-drive-api-with-node-js.md

 ## Conclusion
 You now have a working example integrated with the [Google Drive API](https://developers.google.com/drive).
-However, you likely want to do more than just print out the JSON objects of your Google Drive files.
+However, you likely want to do more than just print out the JSON object representations of your Google Drive files.

 The best starting point is to check out the documentation on the npm [googleapis](https://www.npmjs.com/package/googleapis) package page.
 You can also find some nice samples in the GitHub [google-api-nodejs-client](https://www.npmjs.com/package/googleapis)